Today I wanna raise a subject that I’ve always struggled with as a player – shooting the basketball.

-Stephen is using very little knee flexion as he shoots, his legs are bent just slightly to give him enough power to jump, but speed is the main component.
+Steph uses very little knee flexion when he shoots, his legs are bent just slightly to give him enough power to jump, but he uses speed as the main component.

-If you feel like you need more force in your jump try using your toes as well.
+If you feel like you need more force in your jump, try using your toes as well.